arung-northwestern/pacmof/README.rst

 Installing PACMOF
 ***********************

-PyIsoP is deployed on PyPI_ , we can install it easily using pip_
+PyIsoP will deployed on PyPI_ soon, then we can install it easily using pip_

 .. code-block:: bash